tgraupmann/Uwp_Crosshair/README.md

 * Pin the `Crosshair Widget` so that it appears when the `Xbox Game Bar` overlay is dismissed

 ![image_4](images/image_4.png)

+* Reopen the `Xbox Game Bar` overlay to position and size the crosshair in the optimal place

 # Support